ireynolds/sms-immunization-manager/website/content/contribute/index.md

 `website`: contains the version controlled content used to generate this web site.

-Typically development of a new feature is done in a new branch.
+Typically, development of a new feature is done in a new branch.
 During development, it is recommended to periodically pull and merge master into your branch to ensure that the rest of the code stays current.
 Once development of a feature is complete and it is fully tested a pull request will alert the rest of the development team to take a look.

 Our Languages, Libraries, and Frameworks
 ---------------